explosion/ec2buildwheel/README.md

 To facilitate this, we automatically check your local ssh-agent for any loaded keys, and put them into the authorized_keys on the EC2 machine.
 So as long as you have a running ssh-agent, then you should be able to do `ssh ubuntu@<remote machine ip>` to log in.

+If you don't have a running ssh-agent, you can also do `--add-ssh-pubkey ~/.ssh/id_ed25519.pub` to manually set an authorized key on the remote machine.

 ## Limitations